Jadan Raymond

-Jadan Raymond (born 15 October 2003) is a professional footballer who last played as an attacking midfielder for Crystal Palace.
+Jadan Raymond (born 15 October 2003) is a professional footballer who plays as an attacking midfielder for club Dulwich Hamlet.
 He has played youth international football for England and Wales.

 Club career

 Raymond joined Crystal Palace at the age of eight years-old and signed professional terms with the club in October 2020.
 He featured in a Crystal Palace match day squad in the Premier League for the first time in October 2023, but was an unused substitute for their 0-0 draw against Nottingham Forest.

 Raymond had a trial for Swindon Town in January 2025, but the move fell through after Swindon had to move resources to cover injuries in other positions in their team.
 He signed for Scottish Championship club Queen's Park the following month on loan for the rest of the 2024–25 season.
 Crystal Palace announced his release at the end of the season.

+In November 2025, Raymond joined Isthmian League Premier Division club Dulwich Hamlet.

 Style of play

 He is described as an attacking midfielder who can play anywhere behind the striker.